WilliamNT/tunesynctool/README.md

 |`WHITELISTED_PLAYLIST_IDS`|Optional|`None`|String consisting of comma seperated Spotify playlist ids, if set only these playlists will be mirrored (otherwise all will be)|

 # FAQ

+### Is there a way to use Navify from the CLI?
+Not at the moment.
+I'll look into it in the future because I see how it could be useful.
+It isn't really a priority at the moment, but feel free to make one or contribute to this repository.

 ### Does this tool automatically syncronize future changes between services?
 Not at the moment, but this will be supported in the future.